 - Use your bed for sleeping, not doing other activities like work or hanging out.

 - Consider using white noise and blackout curtains.

 - Don’t drink caffeinated or alcoholic beverages before bed.
 The same goes with large meals.

 Taking care of yourself also involves letting others know that sometimes you’ll be fatigued.
 Be open and honest about activities or times of the day when you feel more tired than usual.
-You may choose to go easy on yourself during these times or engage in light exercise to get an energy boost.

 Although your doctor is a good resource for finding support, they aren’t your only resource.
 If you aren’t getting what you need from your doctor, it’s okay to ask them for a referral.

 “I was trying to press for answers on what was wrong with me, but [the doctors] were treating me like a whiny girl who was upset about her heavy period,” Jessica said.
 This experience lead her to explore more holistic health measures.